UBC-MOAD/Reshapr/docs/subcommands/info.rst

 :command:`info model-profile time-interval variable-group`
 ==========================================================

-:command:`reshaper info model-profile` followed by one of the time intervals, and one of the variable group names for that time interval (shown in the model profile information output) will show you the list of model variables available in the variable group for
+:command:`pixi run reshaper info model-profile` followed by one of the time intervals, and one of the variable group names for that time interval (shown in the model profile information output) will show you the list of model variables available in the variable group for